CryptoManufaktur-io/vouchdirk-gcp/README.md

 * GKE Autopilot can be enabled for your Kubernetes cluster by adding the variable `enable_autopilot = true` to your GKE Terraform configuration.

+## Terraform

+* The repository is created with Terraform modules.

+* The `modules` folder are the resources needed for the project.

+* The directories inside of the `plan` folder is the project you are working in.

+* To provision the resources in your folder, **make sure you are in the `plan` folder**, then the folder of the project of choice, **example** would be `lido`, and then apply the configuration with the usual `terraform init` and `terraform apply`.

 ## Google SDK

 * **Google SDK commands sheet** https://gist.github.com/pydevops/cffbd3c694d599c6ca18342d3625af97